liamkirkpatrick/alhic1901_deeplayering/README.md

-# alhic1901_deeplayering
+# ALHIC1901 Deep Layering Anaysis
-Analysis of ECM and coordinated sampling in ALHIC1901 228_4 and 230_4 ice core samples
+*Analysis of ECM and coordinated sampling in ALHIC1901 228_4 and 230_4 ice core samples*

 ## Summary